Almost Hear You Sigh: Release and reception

-Released as the album's third single in January 1990, "Almost Hear You Sigh" made it to No. 50 on the Billboard Hot 100 in the US, going slightly higher in the UK, and No. 1 for one week on the US Mainstream Rock Tracks chart.
+Released as the album's third single in January 1990, "Almost Hear You Sigh" made it to No. 50 on the US Billboard Hot 100 and No. 1 for one week on the Billboard Album Rock Tracks chart.
 Given that the Rolling Stones' comeback 1989 North American tour had finished in December, the song got limited radio airplay.
 A music video was shot in black and white during the band's 1989 visit to Toronto, for two shows at the Skydome.

 USA Today music critic Edna Gundersen noted that Jagger's vocals and Richards' guitar playing sounded best on slower Steel Wheels tracks such as "Almost Hear You Sigh."
 SF Weekly marks it as one of the Stones' best ballads recorded after 1971.
 However, Parry Gettelman of the Orlando Sentinel marked the track's Grammy nomination as that of a relatively uninspiring song.

+Live performances

 The song has been performed only on the Urban Jungle Tour leg of the Steel Wheels/Urban Jungle Tour.
-Since its release, the song has been performed 7 times on the 1989 tour, and on all shows of the 1990 tour.
+Since its release, the song has been performed seven times on the 1989 tour, and on all shows of the 1990 tour.

+Personnel

+Personnel are adapted from the Steel Wheels liner notes.